boschresearch/ExeKGLib/README.md

 We provide [example Python and JSON files](https://github.com/boschresearch/ExeKGLib/tree/main/examples) that can be used to create the following pipelines:

 1. **🧠 ML pipeline**:
-    1. `ml_pipeline_creation[from_json].py` and `MLPipeline.json`: Loads a CSV dataset, concatenates selected features, splits the data into training and testing sets, trains a Support Vector Classifier model, tests the model, calculates performance metrics (accuracy, F1 score, precision, and recall), and visualizes the results in bar plots.
+    1. **MLPipelineSimple**: Loads a CSV dataset, concatenates selected features, splits the data into training and testing sets, trains a Support Vector Classifier (SVC) model, tests the model, calculates performance metrics (accuracy, F1 score, precision, and recall), and visualizes the results in bar plots.
-    2. `MLPipelineExtended.json`: An extended version of the above ML pipeline that adds a data splitting step for Stratified K-Fold Cross-Validation.
+    2. **MLPipelineCrossValidation**: An extended version of **MLPipelineSimple** that adds a data splitting step for Stratified K-Fold Cross-Validation.
 Then, it trains and tests the model using the cross-validation technique and visualizes the validation and test F1 scores in bar plots.
+    3. **MLPipelineModelSelection**: A modified version of **MLPipelineSimple** that replaces the training step with a model selection step.
+Rather than using a fixed model, this pipeline involves training and cross-validating a Support Vector Classifier (SVC) model with various hyperparameters to optimize performance.
 2. **📊 Statistics pipeline**:
-    - `stats_pipeline_creation.py`: Loads a specific feature from a CSV dataset, calculates its mean and standard deviation, and visualizes the feature's values using a line plot and the calculated statistics using a bar plot.
+    - **StatsPipeline**: Loads a specific feature from a CSV dataset, calculates its mean and standard deviation, and visualizes the feature's values using a line plot and the calculated statistics using a bar plot.
 3. **📈 Visualization pipeline**:
-    - `visu_pipeline_creation.py`: The pipeline loads two numerical features from a CSV dataset and visualizes each feature's values using separate line plots.
+    - **VisuPipeline**: The pipeline loads two numerical features from a CSV dataset and visualizes each feature's values using separate line plots.

+> 💡 **Tip**: To fetch the examples into your working directory for easy access, run `typer exe_kg_lib.cli.main run get-examples`.

 > 🗒️ **Note**: The naming convention for output names (used as inputs for subsequent tasks) in `.json` files can be found in `exe_kg_lib/utils/string_utils.py`.
 Look for `TASK_OUTPUT_NAME_REGEX`.